liquidlight/typo3-media-gallery/README.md

 When upgrading from v3 (our internal, private package) to v4, please do the following:

 - Install the new gallery
-- Run `typo3cms upgrade:prepare` and `typo3cms upgrade:run gallery_galleryUpgradeWizard`
+- Run `typo3cms upgrade:prepare` and `typo3cms upgrade:run mediagallery_galleryUpgradeWizard`
 - Include the TypoScript, either via a static include or including it in your application:
-    - Constants: `@import 'EXT:gallery/Configuration/TypoScript/constants'`
+    - Constants: `@import 'EXT:media_gallery/Configuration/TypoScript/constants'`
-    - Setup: `@import 'EXT:gallery/Configuration/TypoScript/setup'`
+    - Setup: `@import 'EXT:media_gallery/Configuration/TypoScript/setup'`
 - Add template overrides to match the existing gallery
 - You may need to unset some assets if libraries are already loaded (e.g. Fancybox)
 - Uninstall the old gallery